vinayakumarr/Cybersecurity-Lab-at-CEN/README.md

 4. Comparative study of the detection of malicious URLs using Shallow and Deep Networks

-5. Deep-Ransomware-Detect: Detecting Ransomware using Deep Neural Network

-6. Deep-Net: Deep Neural Network for Cyber Security Use Cases

-7. Performance comparison of Deep learning and classical Machine learning in Network traffic intrusion detection system
+6. Performance comparison of Deep learning and classical Machine learning in Network traffic intrusion detection system

-8. Shallow and Deep Neural Network Intrusion Detection System
+7. Shallow and Deep Neural Network Intrusion Detection System

 #### Publications